Design Rules for Optimizing Quaternary Mixed-Metal Chalcohalides: Conclusion

 \section{Conclusion}

 In conclusion, this study aimed to investigate the chemical trends governing material properties in perovskite-inspired quaternary mixed-metal chalcohalides.
-By analyzing thermodynamic stability, band gaps, and effective electron and hole masses through a combination of DFT, RF, and SHAP, we found that the electron acceptor sites (\ch{Ch} and \ch{X}) play a crucial role in determining \pimmch characteristics, while the electron donor sites (\ch{M(II)} and \ch{M(III)}) provide opportunities for fine-tuning material properties for specific applications.
-The interaction between the \ch{M(III)}- and \ch{Ch}-sites often impacts material properties antagonistically, necessitating a trade-off between stability and electronic properties.
-Meanwhile, the choice of halogens and \ch{M(II)} metals consistently influences material characteristics.
-Our findings across three crystal structures (\cmcm, \cmcii, \piic) further highlight the importance of structural diversity in shaping these trends.
+By analyzing thermodynamic stability, band gaps, and effective electron and hole masses through a combination of DFT, RF, and SHAP, we found that the electron acceptor sites (\ch{Ch} and \ch{X}) play a primary role in determining \pimmch characteristics, while the electron donor sites (\ch{M(II)} and \ch{M(III)}) provide opportunities for fine-tuning material properties for specific applications.
+The choice of \ch{M(III)} and \ch{Ch} site occupants often introduces a trade-off when optimizing stability and electronic properties, whereas \ch{M(II)} and halogen sites tend to affect both properties in the same way.
+Our findings across three crystal structures (\cmcm, \cmcii, \piic) further highlight the importance of structural diversity, as \piic is the equilibrium phase at low temperatures with larger and mostly indirect fundamental band gaps, whereas \cmcm and \cmcii exhibit smaller and more direct band gaps.
+While effective hole masses are similar in all three phases, electron effective masses are smaller in \cmcm and \cmcii compared to \piic.
 These results deepen our understanding of the relationship between composition, structure, and material properties in \pimmchs, opening new avenues for optimizing optoelectronic applications, such as indoor and outdoor photovoltaics.
 Future research could build on these identified chemical rules to explore design strategies for enhancing \pimmch performance.